 Following zoning requirements

-One of the last things a property owner wants is a fight over adhering to zoning requirements.
+One of the last things a property owner wants is a fight over adhering to zoning requirements, so make sure to talk with an experienced real estate or contract lawyer Frederick, MD offers.
 Take the initiative before a build or remodel to know what the city and/or county dictates in your residential or mixed-use zone.